MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ### Connect to an environment or cloud

 By default, `Connect-MgGraph` targets the global public cloud.
-To target other clouds, see [Using Get-MgEnvironment](#using-get-mgenvironment).
+To target other clouds, see [Use Get-MgEnvironment](#use-get-mgenvironment).

 ### Connect to an environment as a different identity